Peng-YM/ReactSUSTechEAS/README.md

 ```bash
 yarn start
 ```
-to start the program in `localhost:3000`
+to start the program, and open broswer to see `localhost:3000`

 or build by running